alexandrefelipemuller/powerfool/Schematic.md

 ## Relays Output
 - Several relays (`D9`, `D10`, `D11`) are connected, which are controlled by transistors (`BC337`).
 These relays likely switch higher power loads.

-## 5V Input
+## 5V Output
-- A separate input for 5V is indicated, which might be used for powering logic level components or sensors.
+- A separate output for 5V is indicated, which might be used for sensors

 ---